Request save point and last-pages mechanism

 Application save point

-When the application passes this point, crossing it causes the application to be saved to the form repository along with all data filled in on it.
+When the application is being progressed, crossing this point causes the application to be saved to the form repository along with all data filled in on it.

 Properties of the Application save point step

-• can be in any way moved using the drag & drop mechanism in the steps structure,
+• can be moved in any way drag & drop using the mechanism

-• cannot be deleted, because it constitutes an integral element of the template,
+• cannot be deletedbecause it is an integral part of the template,

-• you cannot place pages in it – it serves a technical function, not a visual one.
+• pages cannot be placed in it – it serves a technical, not visual, function.

 Configuration of the application save point

-At the moment of crossing the save point the system performs a data save action.
-If a BPMN process should be started at that moment, add the element in the Application save point section EximeeRouter2.
+When the save point is crossed, the system performs a data save action.
+If a BPMN process is to be started at that moment, in the section Application save point add the element EximeeRouter2.

 Configuration of this element includes:

-• Process name – the key of the BPMN process definition (matching the process identifier in EximeeBPMS).
+• Process name – the BPMN process definition key (consistent with the process identifier in EximeeBPMS).

 • Case number (Business key) – the business identifier of the application.
 It may point to a form component or a session variable containing a unique case number.
 If the field is not filled in, the system will automatically use the application number as the business key.

-Illustration 2.
-View of the application save point with an attached EximeeRouter2 process
+Figure 2.
+View of the application save point with the EximeeRouter2 process attached

-Setting these parameters causes that after passing the application save point the system:
+Setting these parameters causes the system, after crossing the application save point, to:

-1. Saves the form data to the repository (FormStore),
+1. Save the form data in the repository (FormStore),

-2. Initiates a BPMN process in the engine EximeeBPMS,
+2. Initiate the BPMN process in the engine EximeeBPMS,

-3. Passes the form data to the process according to the mapping in the Data model.
+3. Pass the form data to the process according to the mapping in the tab Data model.

-After passing the application save point the system displays so-called final pages of the application – final screens visible after submitting the form.
-If there are no completion pages, the system automatically presents a standard thank-you page defined at the Forms application level.
+After crossing the application save point, the system displays the so-called last application pages – final screens visible after submitting the form.
+If there are no completion pages, the system automatically displays the standard thank-you page defined at the Forms application level.

 Completion pages can be used to:

-• present a confirmation message confirming the submission of the application (e.g. thank you, reference number),
+• display a message confirming the application submission (e.g. thanks, reference number),

 • provide information about the further course of the process,